vegarsti/csvprint/README.md

 ## Example

 ```
-> csvprint example.csv
+» csvprint imdb.csv
-Widget name Size Price
-    Trinket 1000    80
-     Doodad   10     8
-    Trunket  190  9000
+Title                  Release Year Estimated Budget
+Shawshank Redemption           1994      $25 000 000
+The Godfather                  1972       $6 000 000
+The Godfather: Part II         1974      $13 000 000
+The Dark Knight                2008     $185 000 000
+12 Angry Men                   1957         $350 000
 ```

 Compare to e.g.

 ```
-> column -t -s ',' example.csv
+» column -t -s ',' imdb.csv
-Widget name  Size  Price
-Trinket      1000  80
-Doodad       10    8
-Trunket      190   9000
+Title                   Release Year  Estimated Budget
+Shawshank Redemption    1994          $25 000 000
+The Godfather           1972          $6 000 000
+The Godfather: Part II  1974          $13 000 000
+The Dark Knight         2008          $185 000 000
 ```
-Creating an alias for `column -t -s ','` could work, but I found it a a bit lacking, as it doesn't provide support for various justification or decoration.
+Creating an alias for `column -t -s ','` could work, but I found it a bit lacking, as it doesn't provide support for various justification or decoration.

 ## Installation